grafana/agent/docs/sources/flow/reference/components/otelcol.processor.memory_limiter.md

 `limit_percentage`   | `int`      | Maximum amount of total available memory targeted to be allocated by the process heap. | `0` | no
 `spike_limit_percentage` |` int`  | Maximum spike expected between the measurements of memory usage | `0` |

-At least one of the `limit, spike_limit` and `limit_percentage, spike_limit_percentage` pairs must be defined, with the former gaining precedence.
+At least one of `limit` or the  `limit_percentage, spike_limit_percentage` pair must be defined, with the former gaining precedence.

 The configuration options `limit` and `limit_percentage` define the hard limits.
 The soft limits are then calculated as the hard limit minus the